Colt Commander

-The Colt Commander is a single-action, semi-automatic, magazine-fed, and recoil-operated handgun based on the John M. Browning–designed M1911.
+The Colt Commander is a single-action, semi-automatic, magazine-fed, and recoil-operated handgun based on the John Browning-designed M1911.

 History

 The pistol that would eventually be named the Colt Commander was Colt's Manufacturing Company's candidate in a U.S. government post–World War II trial to find a lighter replacement for the M1911 pistol that would be issued to officers.

 Requirements were issued in 1949 that the pistol had to be chambered for 9 mm Parabellum and could not exceed 7 inches in length or weigh more than 25 ounces.

 Candidates included Browning Hi-Power variants by Canada's Inglis and Belgium's Fabrique Nationale, and Smith & Wesson's S&W Model 39.
 Colt entered a modified version of their M1911 pistol that was chambered for 9 mm Parabellum, had an aluminum alloy frame, a short 4.25-inch barrel, and a 9-round magazine.

 In 1950, Colt moved their candidate into regular production.
 It was the first aluminum-framed large frame pistol in major production and the first Colt pistol to be originally chambered in 9 mm Parabellum.

 The first year's production included .45 ACP and .38 Super chamberings.

 In 1970, Colt introduced the all-steel "Colt Combat Commander", with an optional model in satin nickel.
 To differentiate between the two models, the aluminum-framed model was renamed the "Lightweight Commander".